syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% endhighlight %}

-To convert the HTML string to PDF, use below code snippet.
+To convert the HTML string to PDF, use the following code example.

 {% highlight c# %}
 [C#]